genomicsclass/book/pages/interactions_and_contrasts.md

 ## [1] 42.78307
 ```

-Keep in mind that the order of terms in the formula, and therefore rows in the ANOVA table is important: each row considers the reduction in the sum of squares after adding information to the model in the previous row.
+Keep in mind that the order of terms in the formula, and therefore rows in the ANOVA table, is important: each row considers the reduction in the sum of squared residuals after adding coefficients *compared to the model in the previous row*.

 The other columns in the ANOVA table show the "degrees of freedom" with each row.
 As the `type` variable introduced only one term in the model, the `Df` column has a 1.
 Because the `leg` variable introduced three terms in the model (`legL2`, `legL3` and `legL4`), the `Df` column has a 3.